MartinPankraz/az-products-ui/README.md

 ## Project context
 [Azure Private Link Service](https://docs.microsoft.com/en-us/azure/private-link/private-link-service-overview) allows private connectivity between resources running on Azure in different environments.
 That includes SAP's Business Technology Platform when provisioned on Azure.
 SAP made that functionality available via a CloudFoundry Service.

 Meaning you get now a managed component to expose your SAP backends to BTP on Azure without the need for a Cloud Connector.
 We developed against S4 primarily but anything executable in a service behind the Azure load balancer would be reachable.
-That involves for instance ECC, BO, PI/PO, SolMan etc.
+That involves for instance ECC, BO, PI/PO, SolMan, SAP CAR etc.

 ![Architecture overview](priv-lnk-overview.png)